Your Handy Guide To Preparing For Interior House Painting

 Gloss

 Gloss paint is highly reflective, giving a smooth and hard-wearing finish that’s a breeze to clean.
-The shiny finish is unforgiving on surface imperfections (and on inexperienced painters) so if your walls are uneven and/or damaged, you’ll need to thoroughly patch, prep and prime.
-Find out here how to strip paint off wood doorframes and windowframes as part of the preparation process.
+But a word of warning, this shiny finish is unforgiving on surface imperfections – and on inexperienced painters.
+If your walls are uneven or damaged, you’ll need to thoroughly patch, prep, and prime.
+Find out how to strip paint off wood doorframes and window frames as part of the preparation process.

-Ideal for: family homes, high-traffic areas prone to fingerprints, especially doors, architraves and windows.
+Ideal for: Family homes and high-traffic areas prone to fingerprints, especially doors, architraves and windows.

 Semi-Gloss